The English East India Company: Model for Future Multinational Corporations?

 Chinese attempts to ban this trade resulted in a war between China and England (the Opium War, 1839-1842).
 China was defeated by superior English warships; the subsequent treaty was the first of many that opened up China to foreign influence and then domination.
 This would have important long-run consequences.

 THE EVOLUTION OF THE EIC.
-FROM GLOBAL TRADING COMPANY TO VIRTUAL SOVEREIGN STATE
+FROM A GLOBAL TRADING COMPANY TO A VIRTUAL SOVEREIGN STATE

-The EIC started its evolution from a purely commercial company to an organization with its own substantial political and governmental responsibilities.
-For almost 100 years, it governed much of India from Bombay (Mumbai), Calcutta (Kolkata) and Madras (Chennai).
+The EIC was profitable in its early years.
+The EIC started its evolution from a purely private commercial company to an organization with its own substantial political and governmental responsibilities.
+For almost 100 years after the Seven Years War, it governed much of India from Bombay (Mumbai), Calcutta (Kolkata) and Madras (Chennai).
 The large areas around company headquarters in Calcutta, Bombay, and Madras were also effectively ruled by the company, often through “concessions” offered by regional rulers.

-As the EIC evolved from a commercial venture to ruling much of India, it became increasingly unprofitable.
+As the EIC evolved from a commercial venture to ruling much of India, it became unprofitable.
 The company began borrowing large sums of money from the English government.
-In the early 1800s, the company exchanged loans from Parliament for government oversite.
+In the early 1800s, the company exchanged loans from Parliament for government over-site and military support.
 Parliament stripped the EIC of its trading monopolies between Asia and England.
 Eventually, the English government took over overall management and supervision of the company and then annexed India as a British colony.

 The EIC came into conflict with the English government when the government tried to impose mercantilist goals on the company.
-The government, under pressure from the new English cotton textile mills, banned the company from exporting competing Indian cotton goods into England.
+The government, under pressure from its woolen textile industry and then the new English cotton textile mills, banned the company from exporting competing Indian cotton goods into England.
 India cotton, not cotton textiles, was exported to England.
 India became a large market for the export of English cotton goods.

 The EIC start out as a profit-seeking trading company and ended up ruling much of the Indian subcontinent.
 The costs of administering India would eventually contribute to bankrupting the company; it was forced to turn over the rule of India to the English government.